 There is a growing concern that carbon dioxide and other greenhouse gases in the atmosphere may have an adverse impact on global temperatures, weather and precipitation patterns and the frequency and severity of extreme weather and natural disasters.
-In the event that such climate change has a negative effect on agricultural productivity, the Group may be subject to decreased availability or less favourable pricing for certain agricultural commodities necessary for its products, such as barley, hops and sugar.
-In addition, social attitudes, customer preferences and investor sentiment are increasingly influenced by environmental, social and corporate governance ("ESG") considerations, and as a result the Group may face pressure from its shareholders, regulators, suppliers, customers or consumers to further address ESG-related concerns, and may be subject to regulatory inquiry or legal action.
+In the event that such climate change has a negative effect on agricultural productivity, the Group may be subject to decreased availability or less favourable pricing for certain agricultural commodities necessary for its products, such as barley, hops and rice.
+In addition, social attitudes, customer preferences and investor sentiment are increasingly influenced by environmental, social and corporate governance ("ESG") considerations, and as a result the Group may face pressure from its shareholders, regulators, suppliers, customers or consumers to further address ESG-related concerns, which may require the Group to incur increased costs and expose the Group to regulatory inquiry or legal action.

-Climate change may also subject the Group to water scarcity and quality risks due to the large amounts of water required to produce its products, including water consumed in the agricultural supply chain.
-In the event that climate change leads to droughts or water over-exploitation or has a negative effect on water availability or quality, the price of water may increase in certain areas and certain jurisdictions may enact unfavourable changes to applicable water-related taxes and regulations.
+Climate change may also subject the Group to water scarcity and quality risks due to the water required to produce its products, including water consumed in the agricultural supply chain.
+In the event that climate change leads to droughts or water over-exploitation or has a negative effect on water availability or quality, the price of water may increase in certain areas and certain jurisdictions may adopt regulations restricting the use of water or enact other unfavourable changes to applicable water-related taxes and regulations.
 Such measures, if adopted, could lead to increased regulatory pressures, production costs or capacity constraints.
-In addition, public expectations for reductions in greenhouse gas emissions could result in increased energy, transportation and raw material costs and may require the Group to make additional investments in facilities and equipment due to increased regulatory pressures.
-The Group has announced its 2025 Sustainability Goals that focus on smart agriculture, water stewardship, circular packaging and climate action and its ambition to achieve net zero emissions across its value chain by 2040.
+In addition, governmental authorities in various countries have proposed, and are likely to continue to propose, legislative and regulatory initiatives to reduce or mitigate the impacts of climate change on the environment.
+Public expectations for reductions in greenhouse gas emissions or adoption of legal and regulatory requirements designed to address climate change could result in increased energy, transportation and raw material costs and may require the Group to make additional investments in facilities and equipment.
+The Group has announced its 2025 Sustainability Goals focused on smart agriculture, water stewardship, circular packaging and climate action and its ambition to achieve net zero emissions across its value chain by 2040, which require ongoing investment, and there is no assurance that the Group will achieve any of these goals or that its initiatives will achieve their intended outcomes.
 If the Group fails to achieve these goals for any reason, there is a risk of reputational damage.
 As a result, the effects of climate change could have a long-term, material adverse impact on the Group's business and results of operations.